 With the webcam, you can be mobile while keeping track of your printing progress.

-Moreover, while the Replicator+ is a lot quieter than its predecessors, it still gives some noise.
-This is because the printer doesnít have rubber grips (feet) at the bottom to insulate some of the surface sounds it creates when you put it down.
+While the Replicator+ is a lot quieter than its predecessors, it still gives some noise.
+This is because it lacks rubber grips (feet) at the bottom to insulate some of the surface sounds produced during a print run.

-Looking at this printer from a home userís perspective, the Makerbot Replicator+ might be an expensive printer that provides great reliability.
-Adding some additional print beds and grip surfaces can lead to an almost constant production cycle.
-Moreover, with the software provided by this brand, you can monitor up to 3 printers simultaneously.
+From a home user’s perspective, the Makerbot Replicator+ might be an expensive printer that is reliability.
+Adding some additional print beds and grip surfaces will ensure consistent production cycle.
+Moreover, the software enables you to monitor up to 3 printers simultaneous.